 - Customize your listening experience by adding DSP (Digital Signal Processing) plugins.

-Before installing, update your system to ensure all packages are current.
-This prevents compatibility issues during the installation process.
+Before installing, it’s essential to update your system to ensure all packages are current.
+As a result, this prevents compatibility issues during the installation process.

 Open a terminal and run: